magnum/wordpress/wp-content/plugins/multiple-domain-mapping-on-single-site/readme.txt

 2. Additional settings page.
 Compatibility mode is useful for some page builders if they do not work out of the box.

 == Changelog ==

+= 1.1.1 =
+* Bugfix: Missing file from 1.1 release

+= 1.1 =
+* New feature: Custom HTML-Head-Code per mapped domain
+* New feature: Warning when amount of mappings reaches servers limits (max_input_vars)
+* Compatibility check with WordPress 6
+* Included some hints to our partnership with Domain Mapping System

 = 1.0.4 =
 * Bugfix causing problems with hyperlinks being altered which should not be altered